I

 Basel.
 The best alternative is miniature sheets (still expensive but not in the

-same order of magnitude) or stamps on stamps.
 1.10 The 1847 and 48 issues of Mauritius, none of which are

 affordable, were followed by some prosaic Britannia issues and then some more